hisdeedsaredust/ttembed/README.md

 ttembed
 =======

+NOTE: Archived 22 December 2022.
+I have no further interest in this project.

 Remove embedding limitations from TrueType fonts, by setting the fsType field in the OS/2 table to zero.
 That's it; this program is a one-trick pony.